What is a checkride for pilots?

 Female Pilots

 History of Women in Aviation: Top 10 Trailblazers Creating a top ten list of groundbreaking female pilots is no easy feat.
 I am not rank-ordering these women pilots as the best in any category, because how can I?
 Each female pilot listed below is famous in her own right with incredible accomplishments.
 All have held influential roles as aviators, and their influence is still widely felt.
-Read on to meet some inspiring ladies… Quick Navigation to Women in Aviation Meet the Historical Top Ten: Leaders and Role Models Today and Tomorrow: Women on the Move 1.
-First Female to Fly Solo Across the Atlantic: Amelia Earhart When people hear the phrase “women in aviation,” they inevitably think of Amelia Earhart, … Read more
+Read on to meet some inspiring ladies… 1.
+First Female to Fly Solo Across the Atlantic: Amelia Earhart When people hear the phrase “women in aviation,” they inevitably think of Amelia Earhart, the famed aviatrix who on May 20-21, 1932 was the first female to fly solo across the Atlantic Ocean.
+However, Earhart is … Read more

 When the Clock Stops: Embracing the Journey from Active Pilot to Retirement